 However, you might not want to wait that long, and you might not want to risk killing your seeds.
 In that case, start the seeds indoors, and use a heat lamp or heat mat to keep the soil warm enough so that the seeds can germinate.

-Finally, remember that if the soil is too dry, then seeds will not germinate, and they may even die before you have a chance to correct the problem.
-Keep the soil moist, and consider using a humidity dome to help maintain the proper moisture levels in the soil and air.
+Finally, remember that if the soil is too dry, then seeds will not germinate.
+They may even die before you have a chance to correct the problem.

-If you have trouble with dry soil, check out my article on how to treat dry soil.
+(If you have trouble with dry soil, check out my article on how to treat dry soil.)

 Will Fresh Tomato Seeds Germinate?